tonyflo/videoflo/README.md

 When finished, the publishable video file will be rendered to the root of your project directory.

 ### 5. Create a Thumbnail
-Create a thumbnail for you video and put it in the root of your project directory.
+Create a thumbnail for your video and put it in the root of your project directory.
 This should be a PNG file.